sjbylo/container-workshop/02-run-an-image/README.md

 docker: Cannot connect to the Docker daemon ...
 Is the docker daemon running?
 ```

-The following command will launch the centos 7 image,  and run the echo command.
+The following command will launch the centos 7 image as a running container and then run the "echo" command which simply output some text and then exit.

 ```
 docker run --rm centos:7 echo "Hello World"